What is sciatica and how can it be treated?

 For guidance on general back pain see our blog: How to get relief from back pain with Physiotherapy.

 Sciatica can be painful and uncomfortable but it’s essential to keep active, remain positive and seek help if the pain is not improving after the first week.
-With the correct advice, reassurance, education, exercises and manual therapy, it’s possible to make a full recovery and return to work and hobbies pain-free.
-If you have any questions on sciatica or would like to book an appointment, please feel free to contact me.
+With the correct advice, education, exercises and manual therapy, it’s possible to make a full recovery and return to work and hobbies pain-free.
+If you have any questions on sciatica or would like to book an appointment online, please feel free to contact me.
 Thank you for reading my blog, feel free to comment, like and share it on social media.